 These apps possess advanced functionality.
 It can be audio/video streaming, chats, data synchronization in real-time, custom design and animation, third-party services integration, in-app purchases, complex backend and more.

 As we have written above, there are many factors that can drive the cost of the future project.
 To cut to the chase, estimating the expense for your app you should understand the following.

 The project complexity influences the size of the development team, the team’s size has a direct impact on the time required to implement the project, the number of spent hours forms the final cost.

-At the APP Solutions, we provide clients with the transparent and clear process of cost estimation.
-We also have developed App Development Cost Calculator which you can use before order app development services.
+At the APP Solutions, we provide clients with a transparent and clear process of cost estimation.
+We also have developed an App Development Cost Calculator which you can use before order app development services.

 We offer the best price-quality ratio. Сheck out our rates and portfolio to make sure of it.

 |Specialist||Hourly Rate (USD)|